HappyDen08/task-manager/README.md

 It allows users to create, view, update, and delete tasks, assign them to workers,
 and see tasks where the user is either the sole assignee or one of multiple collaborators.

+## **INTRO**
+To view the site, go to https://task-manager-5gqu.onrender.com/.

+To explore the functionality, use the following login and password: "user" → "user12345".

+This user can create both personal and group tasks.
+An administrator determines who can create, edit, delete, or mark group tasks as completed by assigning the "Is Staff" status to a user.

+Access to your personal tasks is unrestricted — you have full CRUD rights over them.

+This application was developed for companies with restricted access managed exclusively through administration.
+Therefore, when you become part of the team, you will be registered and granted access.

 ---

 ## 🚀 Quick Start